AVAILABLE EXTERNAL SCHOLARSHIPS

 INSTITUTIONAL TALENT SCHOLARSHIP INFORMATION

 Saint Augustine’s University recruits a myriad of talented individuals.
 Scholarships may be awarded to prospective Falcons showing promise in music or intercollegiate athletics.
 For further details regarding the University’s band program, contact the Department of Music at 919.516.4298.
 For more information about the University Choir, call 919.516.4900 and for details regarding athletics, call 919.516.4951.

 Saint Augustine’s University (SAU) Policy of Awarding Institutional Scholarships and Aid

 The Financial Aid Office reserves the right to adjust (increase or decrease) any student’s financial aid award as necessary.
-Adjustments may occur due to changes in a student’s housing, enrollment status, scholarships, regulatory changes, changes in funding levels, changes in the student’s or parent income or assets.
+Adjustments may occur due to changes in a student’s housing, enrollment status, scholarships, regulatory changes, changes in funding levels, changes in the student’s and/or parental income or assets.

 Please contact the Financial Aid Office at 919.516.4431 if you have questions.